Grahasti (film): Awards

 The music composer Ravi won an award for the song "Jeevan Jyot Jale".
 It was adjudged the Best Classical Composition in the "Sur-Singar Film Awards" for 1963.
 He won the "Swami Haridas Award", while Asha Bhosle won the "Mian Tansen Award" as the singer.

 Story inspiration and remake

 The film was adapted from a true story as recorded by Randor Guy in The Hindu and based on Liam O'Brien's hit play, which in turn was made into a film of the same name, The Remarkable Mr. Pennypacker (1959) with Clifton Webb.
 Producer S. S. Vasan first presented the story idea to Sivaji Ganesan, who turned it down.
 It was then made in Hindi with Ashok Kumar playing the main character.
 The success of the film changed Ganesan's mind and it was produced in Tamil as Motor Sundaram Pillai (1966), with Ganesan playing the role enacted by Ashok Kumar.
 Sowcar Janaki and Manimala played the two wives.
-The film was also remade in Telugu as Manchi Kutumbam, in Malayalam as Samudaram with Prem Nazir and Sheela as lead roles.
+The film was also remade in Telugu as Manchi Kutumbam, in Malayalam as Samudram with Prem Nazir and Sheela as lead roles.